nicolefabia/RearAware-Chrome/README.md

 RearAware is a real-time AI webcam filter that detects and censors cat butts during video calls.
 Powered by a custom-trained YOLO model running entirely on-device via ONNX Runtime and WebGPU.
 It identifies feline rear ends in real time and automatically covers them with your choice of censor overlay.
 No video ever leaves your computer.

-Currently supports Google Meet.
-Microsoft Teams support is in progress.
+Supports Google Meet and Microsoft Teams.

 ![RearAware demo](rearaware-chrome-nobodyasked.jpg)